AuroraLighting/Coding-Standards/Aurora C Coding Standard.md

 ### File Names
-Module/Class Source and header filenames should differ only by the extension. eg)  `SerialDriver.c ` and  `SerialDriver.h`
+Module Source and header filenames should differ only by the extension. eg)  `SerialDriver.c ` and  `SerialDriver.h`